danforthcenter/plantcv-annotate/docs/CONTRIBUTING.md

 Data annotation is helpful when downstream analysis steps include machine learning or deep learning, but it's also helpful for tuning computer vision algorithm approaches by ground truthing a dataset with annotation and comparing results from the two methods.

-### Other Packages

-There is also [PlantCV-Geospatial](https://github.com/danforthcenter/plantcv-geospatial) for features that are specific to UAV and satellite data.
-If you are unsure where a feature should go default to PlantCV for [new issues in GitHub](https://github.com/danforthcenter/plantcv/issues) since it is the most active repository.